onzfonz/comp227/src/content/8/en/part8a.md

 });
 ```

-First, we have a declaration of a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) called <i>CallsFunction</i>.
+First, we have a declaration of a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) called `CallsFunction`.
-*CallsFunction* is a function type with one parameter: *callback*.
+`CallsFunction` is a function type with one parameter: `callback`.
-The parameter *callback* is of type function which takes a string parameter and returns [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any) value.
+The parameter `callback` is of type function which takes a string parameter and returns [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any) value.
- As we will learn later in this part, *any* is a kind of "wildcard" type that can represent any type.
+ As we will learn later in this part, `any` is a kind of "wildcard" type that can represent any type.
 Also, CallsFunction returns [void](https://www.typescriptlang.org/docs/handbook/2/functions.html#void) type.

-Next, we define the function *func* of type *CallsFunction*.
+Next, we define the function `func` of type `CallsFunction`.
-From the function's type, we can infer that its parameter function *cb* will only accept a string argument.
+From the function's type, we can infer that its parameter function `cb` will only accept a string argument.
 To demonstrate this, there is also an example where the parameter function is called with a numeric value, which will cause an error in TypeScript.

-Lastly, we call *func* giving it the following function as a parameter:
+Lastly, we call `func` giving it the following function as a parameter:

 ```js
 (result) => {